Over 50,000 Satisfied Customers

 Since teak oil doesn’t form a coating over your furniture as paint does, it won’t flake or chip.
 However, the effects of teak oil fade over time, so you’ll need to reapply this product regularly if you want to continue enjoying the like-new look it provides.
 If your furniture gets exposed to the elements, expect to reapply teak oil every six months.
 During periods of heavy rain, you may notice graying that warrants a new application of teak oil after just two or three months.
 If your furniture is covered, you may be able to wait 12 months between reapplications.

-While teak oil can rejuvenate teak outdoor furniture, some pieces need some extra care.
-If you’re unhappy with the finish teak oil provides, contact Teak Master.
 Our teak furniture cleaning and teak restoration services can give your outdoor chairs, tables, and other wooden pieces a new lease on life.
 Contact us online to arrange an appointment in the Los Angeles, California, area.

 Bring Life Back to Your Wood Investment